Estranged (song)

 "Estranged" is a song by American hard rock band Guns N' Roses, included on their 1991 album Use Your Illusion II.
-The song was released as a single in January 1994.
+Described as a ballad, the song was released as a single in January 1994.

 Background

 At over nine minutes long, "Estranged", also known for its music video, is the longest song on Use Your Illusion II and Guns N' Roses' second longest song overall (after "Coma" from Use Your Illusion I).
 It has many verses, no set chorus, and several distinguished guitar and piano solos.
 Use Your Illusion IIs liner notes thank lead guitarist Slash for "the killer guitar melodies", which captured Axl Rose's vision.
 Slash has specifically stated that recording the guitar parts for this song was very intensive for him; he recorded it using a Les Paul Gold Top, using the rhythm pickup with the tone turned all the way down.

 According to Slash, the song was written while the band was rehearsing for an extended period of time in Chicago.
 Axl revealed that he wrote the song during a more "bummed out" time in his life when his marriage with Erin Everly was annulled.